brookelove/employee-tracker/employee tracker.md

 # Install Instructions

+   1. Clone the Application by runnint git clone through a desired location in terminal

+    > git clone (applications SSH Key or equivalent )

-    You will have to install mysql, as well as, inquirer and console.table.
+   2. run npm i to install all the necessary items (mysql, as well as, inquirer and console.table)

+    > npm i

+   3. Go into your mysql and Source the schema.sql and then the seeds.sql

+    > SOURCE db/schema.sql

+    > SOURCE db/seeds.sql

+   4. Get back to main file and run in terminal npm run start

+   > npm run start

 # Usage